ESANPI2015/hypergraph/README.md

 The hyperedges are directed, that means that they have a set of other hyperedges FROM which they point and another set TO which they point.
 A graph in this sense is now just a collection of linked hyperedges.
-Some notation: (N,M)-Hyperedge means, that it points from N hyperedges to M other hyperedges
+Some notation: (N,M)-Hyperedge means, that it points from N hyperedges to M other hyperedges Note that the directed hyperedges can represent NxM normal, directed edges.
+A possible extension would be to model hyperedges as being directed and oriented;
+that means that they encode an ordered N-tuple of M-cardinal sets.

 ## State